alinush/csail-website/philosophy/index.md

 About everything, I suppose.

+ * ["There's no importance whatsoever.
+I'm just doing it for the fun of it."](rpf.html), by Richard P. Feynman
  * [The pleasure of finding things out](../files/rpf.mp4), by Richard P. Feynman
    + [Alternate source](http://www.dailymotion.com/video/x24gwgc_richard-feynman-the-pleasure-of-finding-things-out_news)
  * [The computer scientist as a toolsmith](../files/toolsmith.pdf), by Fred Brooks